-ABOUT VISUAL COMMUNICATIONS

 Throughout our history, VC programs have evolved to meet the changing needs of a diverse Asian Pacific Community of over 25 different languages, cultures, and nationalities.
 The organization has created award winning productions, nurtured and given voice to our youth, promoted new artistic talent, presented new cinema, and preserved our visual history.
 Today, VC continues to be a conduit for the Asian Pacific global communities to the American public through its numerous arts programs.

-Our programming includes: the annual Los Angeles Asian Pacific Film Festival and year‐round screenings and exhibitions; the Armed With a Camera Fellowship for Emerging Media Artists; the Digital Histories media production and digital storytelling program for senior citizens; a Film Development Fund for independent filmmakers; and C3: The Conference for Creative Content.
-Visual Communications is also home to the VC Archives, one of the largest photographic and moving image archives on the Asian Pacific experience in America.
-We see media as a powerful tool to create and share meaningful perspectives, and our programs ensure that the AAPI community has access to the resources tell their unique stories.
+Our programming includes: the annual Los Angeles Asian Pacific Film Festival and year‐round screenings and exhibitions; the Armed With a Camera Fellowship for Emerging Media Artists; the Digital Histories media production and digital storytelling program for older adults; and C3: Conference for Creative Content.
+We are home to the VC Vault, one of the largest photographic and moving image archives on Asian Pacific experiences in America.